Towards the impact of GMC collisions on the star formation rate: Acknowledgements

 \section{Acknowledgements}

 GHH would like to thank Elizabeth Watkins, Thomas Williams and Gerwyn Jones for their continuous help throughout this work.
+We would also like to thank Clare Dobbs and the anonymous referees for their useful comments.
 GHH and PCC acknowledge support from the StarFormMapper project, funded by the European Union's Horizon 2020 research and innovation programme under grant agreement No 687528.
-GHH, SCOG and RSK are thankful for the support from the Deutsche Forschungsgemeinschaft (DFG) via the Collaborative Research Centre (SFB 881, Project-ID 138713538) ``The Milky Way System'' (sub-projects A1, B1, B2 and B8) and from the Heidelberg cluster of excellence (EXC 2181 - 390900948), ``STRUCTURES: A unifying approach to emergent phenomena in the physical world, mathematics, and complex data'', funded by the German Excellence Strategy.
+GHH, SCOG and RSK are thankful for the support from the Deutsche Forschungsgemeinschaft (DFG) via the Collaborative Research Centre (SFB 881, Project-ID 138713538) ``The Milky Way System'' (sub-projects A1, B1, B2 and B8) and from the Heidelberg Cluster of Excellence (EXC 2181 - 390900948), ``STRUCTURES: A unifying approach to emergent phenomena in the physical world, mathematics, and complex data'', funded by the German Excellence Strategy.
 SCOG and RSK also acknowledge funding form the European Research Council in the ERC Synergy Grant ``ECOGAL -- Understanding our Galactic ecosystem: From the disk of the Milky Way to the formation sites of stars and planets'' (project ID 855130).
-The project made use of computing resources provided by the state of Baden-W\"urttemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1134-1 FUGG.
-Data are stored at SDS@hd supported by the Ministry of Science, Research and the Arts Baden- W\"urttemberg (MWK) and the German Research Foundation (DFG) through grant INST 35/1314-1 FUGG.
-We also thanks for computing time provided by the Leibniz Computing Centre (LRZ) for project pr74nu.
+The team benefitted from computing resources provided by the State of Baden-W\"urttemberg through bwHPC and DFG through grant INST 35/1134-1 FUGG, and from the data storage facility SDS@hd supported through grant INST 35/1314-1 FUGG.
+We also thank for computing time provided by the Leibniz Computing Centre (LRZ) for project pr74nu.

 \textbf{\textit{Software}:} \textsc{AREPO} \citep{2010MNRAS.401..791S}, \textsc{NumPy} \citep{harris2020array}, \textsc{Matplotlib} \citep{Hunter:2007}, \textsc{Astropy} \citep{astropy:2013,astropy:2018}